thomassifferlen/RPJE/README.md

 ### Creative Commons Game Art
 Some of the game arts available with this project are not by me.
 Creative Commons https://creativecommons.org/licenses/by-sa/3.0/
-Credits to : Buch (OpenGameArt.org) https://opengameart.org/users/buch and http://blog-buch.rhcloud.com
+Credits to : Buch (OpenGameArt.org) https://opengameart.org/users/buch - http://blog-buch.rhcloud.com

 ### [ Thomas SIFFERLEN ]
 http://www.thomassifferlen.fr/